Protecting Your Rights After An Accusation

 White collar crime is a unique area of criminal law that involves nonviolent acts like fraud, embezzlement and identity theft.
 Computer and internet crimes are usually white collar offenses as well.
 Unfortunately, if you are convicted of such a crime, then the result may be serious penalties and/or jail time.
 Due to the confusing and ever-changing nature of these crimes, workers at nonprofits, business entities and individuals can be unprepared to defend themselves against these criminal allegations.
 Furthermore, a criminal investigation, even if it is later proved to be unfounded, can damage your reputation and create roadblocks to your future employment.
 If you have been arrested for fraud or a similar offense, then contact a San Jose white collar criminal defense lawyer.

 The Law Offices Of Richard Wingerden has nearly 20 years of experience defending individuals against allegations of white collar crimes.
-Our criminal defense lawyer knows how serious these charges can be.
-As a result, we represent a wide range of businesses and individuals across multiple industries.
-Our success stems from our assertive strategies and early crisis management.
-If you have discovered that you are under investigation, then we may be able to use pretrial measures to reduce your chances of serious consequences.
-If you or a loved one has already been arrested, then we can work to reduce or dismiss charges.
+Criminal defense lawyer Richard Wingerden knows how serious these charges can be.
+As a result, he represents a wide range of businesses and individuals across multiple industries.
+His success stems from assertive strategies and early crisis management.
+If you have discovered that you are under investigation, then he may be able to use pretrial measures to reduce your chances of serious consequences.
+If you or a loved one has already been arrested, then he can work to reduce or dismiss charges.

 What Are White Collar Crimes?

 As a rule, white collar crimes share specific characteristics such as concealment, deceit, violation of trust and coercion.
 A distinguishing factor of these crimes is that they usually do not involve a threat of force or violence.
 Since this area of law overlaps with many others, you should contact a criminal defense lawyer for assistance if you suspect you will be charged.
-A white collar lawyer can scrutinize the evidence against you, cross-examine witnesses and negotiate with the prosecutors.
-Some common crimes that require a white collar attorney involve:
+A lawyer can scrutinize the evidence against you, cross-examine witnesses and negotiate with the prosecutors.
+Some common crimes that require an attorney involve:

 - Fraud: Usually, fraud crimes involve money laundering.
 Money laundering involves obtaining funds from illegal sources.
 This includes check fraud, credit card fraud, gambling and tax evasion.